Tuesday, November 19 /

 The Demand for Birth Control: Trends and Regional Patterns •

-John B. Casterline, The Ohio State University; Chenyao Zhang, The Ohio State University; Jason R. Thomas, The Ohio State University.
+John B. Casterline, Ohio State University; Chenyao Zhang, The Ohio State University; Jason R. Thomas, The Ohio State University.

 The Impact of Local Supply of Popular Contraceptives on Women’s Unmet Need for Family Planning •